domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 At work: What needs to get done, will get done, and you'll know it.
 Everything else is gravy.

 Another day, more B.S.--another challenge.
-Great, you now know what to expect.
-Embrace it!
+Great.
+Now you know what to expect--embrace it!

 Focus on doing your job & doing it well.
 You're getting paid for a reason.
 At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it!).